 First, a streamlined vision for accelerating decoding, word ID, and fluency.
 All of the items on a reading series scope and sequence are important.

 Does a 2nd grader who can’t read Hop on Pop independently urgently need to learn how to use quotation marks?
 Does a first grader who can’t yet blend 4-sound words urgently need to know how to spell “group” and “soup?”

 Rather they both need to urgently learn how to decode, become automatic with word ID, and move towards fluent reading.
 These are the 3 bulwarks of a good reading foundation that should trump all other competing demands.

 A Streamlined Pathway towards Fluent Word Reading

 Thus, we have developed a 1-page pathway, map, or plan of how to move beginning or struggling readers rapidly through the process of decoding, becoming automatic with word identification, and moving towards fluency.
-See below for our 1-page Reading Simplified Pathway towards Fluent Word Reading:

 See the 4 major objectives circled in yellow that lead, step-wise, towards fluency?